Customer Effort Score (CES): How to Calculate and Improve It Plus Industry Benchmarks

 But Why Else is CES Important?

-• Better CES promotes positive word of mouth: customers are more likely to speak positively about low-effort companies than high-effort ones.
+• Drives positive word of mouth: Customers are more likely to speak positively about low-effort companies, and less likely to warn others away.

 Customers Deserve Low-Effort Experiences